eclipse/xacc/docs/source/ibm.rst

 .. note::

-   If you want support for the D-Wave Accelerator, you must install `CppRestSDK <https://github.com/microsoft/cpprestsdk>`_ and OpenSSL.
-This is required for these Accelerators to make remote HTTP Rest calls to their respective server APIs.
+   If you want support for the IBM Accelerator, you must install `CppRestSDK <https://github.com/microsoft/cpprestsdk>`_ and OpenSSL.
+This is required to make remote HTTP Rest calls to the IBM Quantum Experience server APIs.
 Here's how to install these as binaries on various popular platforms:

    .. code::

       $ (macosx) brew install cpprestsdk
       $ (fedora) dnf install cpprest-devel openssl-devel
       $ (ubuntu) apt-get install libcpprest-dev libssl-dev
+      $ (slack) slack install cpprestsdk
+      $ (slack) slack install openssl

 The `IBM Plugin <https://github.com/ornl-qci/xacc-ibm>`_ provides